MiYanDoris/GraspVLA-playground/README.md

 ```

 ### Step 4: Install cuRobo
-Install [cuRobo](https://curobo.org/get_started/1_install_instructions.html) with the appropriate CUDA and PyTorch versions.
+Install [cuRobo](https://curobo.org/get_started/1_install_instructions.html) with appropriate CUDA and PyTorch versions.
 Note that PyTorch >= 1.10 is required, and installation takes approximately 20 minutes.
 We attach the command we used here for reference.

 ```bash
 git clone https://github.com/NVlabs/curobo.git